Palazzo Davanzati: First floor: Bedroom

-The Sala dei Pavonis frescoes show instead a false geometrical tapestry and a row of coat of arms of families allied with the Davizzi.
+The Sala dei Pavonis frescoes show instead a false-geometrical tapestry and a row of coat of arms of families allied with the Davizzi.
 It is currently set up with a bed and cradle.
 There is a small ensuite bathroom.

 Second floor: Bedroom

-The bedroom of the second floor, is called of the Chatelain of Vergy in honor of the frescoes inspired to the medieval romance of The Châtelaine de Vergy. full of love, adventure and death.
+The bedroom of the second floor is called the Chatelain of Vergy in honor of the frescoes inspired by The Châtelaine de Vergy, a medieval romance full of love, adventure and death.

 In the same bedroom you can see a beautiful "Desco da Parto" painted by Scheggia, Masaccio's brother.

 Upper floor

-On the third floor are the Camera delle Impannate, another bedroom, and the Kitchen.
-The Impannate were cotton or linen textile, dyed in wax, put in a wood frame and inserted in the windows were in substitution of the glass, that was very expensive.
+Located on the third floor are the Camera delle Impannate, another bedroom, and the kitchen.
+The impannate were cotton or linen textile panels that were dipped in colored wax and put in a wood frame to be inserted in the windows as a substitute for glass, which was very expensive at the time.

 The kitchen is at the top floor because the hot air rising from cooking stayed away from the lower living spaces in the heat of summer, and also to minimize damage in the event of an out-of-control fire.
-The room features a fireplace with bellows and two turnspits, a wooden bread-kneading machine, a metal butter churn and other tools from that period, or later on.
+The room features a fireplace with bellows and two turnspits, a wooden bread-kneading machine, a metal butter churn and other tools dating from the Renaissance period or later.